darieldejesus/light-bulb-control-assigment/README.md

 This is a simple web app to interacts with light bulbs.
 It allows you to turn on and off the light bulbs and change their brightness as well.

+## Dependency

+This project uses a in-memory API to simulate the list of devices.
+Here you can see it https://github.com/resin-io/light-api

 ## Features

 These are the features implemented in the app to help users to control their light bulbs.